• Skip to primary navigation

 Almond flour is typically made from blanched almonds (almonds with the skin removed) and is finely ground into a powdery texture, thus resulting in a light and smooth texture, similar to traditional wheat flour.
 On the other hand, almond meal is made from almonds that still have their skin intact, resulting in a coarser texture with a natural brown color.

-• oat flour chocolate chip cookies on a wire rack.
+• one chocolate chip cookie on a wire rack.

 Almond Flour Shortbread Cookies